HSF/hsf.github.io/organization/_posts/2023/2023-06-08-coordination.md

 - The exact parameters of this document will come later, in consultation with the LHCC's HL-LHC review committee.

 *Long discussion on this point, we conclude that the LHCC are positive about the R&D and would like to get more formal engagement from the experiments, folding these studies into HL-LHC planning.
-We think the "concerns" are not new, but this actually means that we are investigating the right topics and sending the right messages.*
+We think the concerns raised by the LHCC (balance R&D against production; establish clear use cases and needs) are not new, but this actually means that we are investigating the right topics and sending the right messages.*

 ### Google Summer of Code, 2023